 Make sure your kids know what will happen before you get into the store.
 We have kids’ shopping carts with cars on them for kids at our store.
 I did NOT always get these for my kids.
 First off, they were always gross (even if I wiped them down) and secondly, by the time you add in 2 kids and a cart full of food — those buggers were hard to push!

 I made sure the kids knew that they would be walking and that we would not be getting any candy.
 If it was a quick trip, I would tell them we have 3 things to buy.

 Keeping your kids involved in what is going on helps them to feel more comfortable and confident and can actually make your trip much, much better.

-5. Forget the coupons (if needed).
 Sometimes, you just have to do what you need to in order to get your shopping done.
-If that means you can’t use the coupons when you shop – then don’t.
-Maybe it means you start trying to shop at another store instead (such as Aldi’s).
+If that means you can’t use coupons when you shop – then don’t.
+Maybe it means you start trying to shop at another store instead (such as Aldi).

 You might find that it saves your sanity to pick up the toilet paper at the grocery store – even though it may cost a little bit more.
 Your sanity may not allow you to try to visit more than one store.
 It’s OK.